Jonas-Bellemans/Projects/index.md

 <br/>

 # Hi i'm 'Jonas Bellemans' 👋
-Welcome to my web portfolio to showcase projects and skills in better manner. <br/> Look at this portfolio a an overview of my 'work experience'.
+Welcome to my web portfolio to showcase my projects and skills. <br/> Look at this portfolio as an overview of my 'work experience'.

 **NOTES**:
 - Everything written below will be in english in stead of dutch as it's my second nature as a software engineer. <br/>